 Recovery time is usually fairly short and straightforward when the doctor’s guidelines are adhered to.
 Here are some of the general guidelines for recovering after cheek surgery.

 Zygoma Reduction Plasty(Cheekbone Reduction Surgery): Patients are advised to plan for a recovery period of at least five to seven days after the procedure.
 Your doctor will prescribe you with medication to minimize swelling, bruising, and numbness that may occur after surgery.
 These conditions will disappear within one to two weeks, after which you should feel ready to resume your normal activities and return to work.
-Your results will be more noticeable after swelling subsides after three months.
+Your results will be more noticeable after the swelling subsides after three months.

-Dimpleplasty: Most patients are able to return to work the day following the procedure, although there will be some temporary redness and mild swelling for a few days after surgery.
-It is advised to avoid strenuous activity for at least one to two weeks following the procedure, and to keep from injuring the treated areas with certain foods or when brushing your teeth.
+Dimpleplasty: Most patients can return to work the day following the procedure, although there will be some temporary redness and mild swelling for a few days after surgery.
+It is advised to avoid strenuous activity for at least one to two weeks following the procedure and to keep from injuring the treated areas with certain foods or when brushing your teeth.
 Though results are immediate, some time will need to pass for the cheek muscle tissues to relax and for swelling to die down, and for the sutures to disintegrate.
 After this happens, the final results are typically visible after two months.

 How Long Does it Take to Recovery from Cheek Surgery?

 For zygoma reduction plasty patients can expect to be fully recovered in as little as two weeks, though it can take up to three months for a full recovery to take place.
-Recovery times will vary from patient to patient, and will depend on a variety of factors including the general health background of the patient, and the complexity of the procedure itself.
+Recovery times will vary from patient to patient and will depend on a variety of factors including the general health background of the patient, and the complexity of the procedure itself.